elixir-cldr/cldr/guides/3_number_formats.md

 There are also many additional methods more specialised to a specific locale that cater for languages with more complex gender and grammar requirements.
 Since these rules are specialised to a locale it is not possible to standarise the public API more than described in this section.

-The full set of RBNF formats is accessable through the modules `Cldr.Rbnf.Ordinal`, `Cldr.Rbnf.Spellout` and `Cldr.Rbnf.NumberSystems`.
+The full set of RBNF formats is accessable through the modules `Cldr.Rbnf.Ordinal`, `Cldr.Rbnf.Spellout` and `Cldr.Rbnf.NumberSystem`.

 Each of these modules has a set of functions that are generated at compile time that implement the relevant RBNF rules.
 The available rules for a given locale can be retrieved by calling `Cldr.Rbnf.Spellout.rule_set(locale)` or the same function on the other modules.
 For example: